lkowolowski/ct-highlight/README.md

 # ct-highlighting

-**TLDR:** This repo will generate a chromaterm config (chromaterm.yml) that can be used for real-time syntax highlighting of network device config including Juniper, Cisco, Force10, and others.
+**TLDR:** This repo will generate a chromaterm config (chromaterm.yml) that can be used for real-time syntax highlighting of network device config including Juniper and others.

 ## TOC